dorothy-r/rb101/lesson4/intro_to_pedac.md

 ### Test Frequently

 Testing isn't one of the PEDAC steps, but it is still an important part of writing code.
 Test early and often when writing the actual code.
+Creating test cases as you go along is important.
+Use the examples given for the main problem, too.
 You can test to see how the various steps within the code are working as you are writing.
 This will allow you to find bugs in your code as soon as possible.